-In 2012, ACAC programs took place in over 1,600 schools in 24 states and the District of Columbia, highlighted in maroon on the map above.
-During 2012, nearly 130,000 students submitted more than 195,000 applications during College Application Campaign events.
-The campaign expands each year to include more states, high schools, and students.
-States committed to piloting College Application Campaign events in fall 2013 are highlighted in yellow.
+In 2013, ACAC programs took place in 39 states and the District of Columbia, highlighted in maroon on the map above.
+The Campaign expands each year to include more states, high schools, and students.
+States committed to piloting College Application Campaign events in fall 2014 are highlighted in yellow.
 ACAC aims to engage all states for the 2014 Campaign.
-Click on a participating state to learn more about their program or see a list of all 2012 participating states.
+Click on a participating state to learn more about their Campaign program or see a list of all 2013 participating states.

 - Educates policy and decision makers in every state and territory about the importance and value of higher education

 - Works to increase the number of citizens who pursue educational opportunities beyond high school